vbaconnet-ledger/developer-portal/_docs/coin/live-common.md

 ### JS Bridge

-`bridge/js.ts` is the entry point of a coin integration.
+`bridge/js.ts` is the entry point of a blockchain integration.
 It must export two bridges:

 - a CurrencyBridge
 - an AccountBridge